-Yes, we will be outdoors, masked and physically distanced as much as possible.
+We will be outdoors as much as possible.
 Campers will be organized in pods for the first week of Camp, at least.
-During this time, masks and distancing will be required at all times except for when campers are in their tents, while eating, and while swimming.
+During this time, masks and distancing will be required at all times except when campers are eating, swimming, and sleeping.

 What will mealtimes look like at Camp this summer?

 We have rented two large event tents that will be outside of each dining room, so that we will be able to physically distance as much as possible during mealtimes.
 As always, our meals will be wholesome and nutritious and will be sourced as much as possible from our own farm and gardens.

 We anticipate that we will be able to offer all of the activities of a typical Treetops summer.